AndierZ/conduit/README.md

 - A trick for Intellij, If you don't see your gradle menue refresh with new tasks and dependencies after it's done processing, try restarting your IDE
 - Install Mongodb community version and launch it in the background
 - Install Robo 3T if you want to manually examine the values in the database
-- Compile and try running all the unit tests
+- Compile and try running all the unit tests under `/vertx-examples/conduit/src/test/java/`
+- Run mongodb in terminal `mongod --config /usr/local/etc/mongod.conf --fork`
 - Gradle tasks -> application -> vertxRun to run the application
+- Run test the script from here `https://github.com/gothinkster/realworld/tree/master/api`

 # Application structure